thuliteio/doks/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "ObserveRTC is an open-source project provide solutions to monitor your WebRTC Applications"
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "ObserveRTC is an open-source project provide solutions to monitor your WebRTC Applications"
-date: 2020-10-06T08:48:57+00:00
+date: 2021-04-01
-lastmod: 2020-10-06T08:48:57+00:00
+lastmod: 2021-04-01
 draft: false
 images: []
 menu: